Dimension-5 baryon-number violation in low-scale Pati-Salam: Minimal setup

 Here, $\mathbf{K}_{L}$ and $\mathbf{K}_{R}$ are mixing matrices between $X_\mu$, the physical up-quarks and neutrinos, as well as between the down-quarks and charged leptons for the left- and right-handed fields respectively.

 \paragraph*{Neutrino sector} In order to more clearly illustrate the nucleon-decay mechanism, we continue to derive the neutrino mixing and a representative nucleon decay bound in a one-generational model.
 We generalise our results to the three-generational framework in Sec.~\ref{sec:proton-decay}.
-To reduce clutter, we also write $\overline{\psi_1^{c}} \psi_2$ as $\psi_1 \psi_2$ for fermions $\psi_1$ and $\psi_2$, where $\psi_1^{c}$ is the usual charge conjugate of $\psi_1$.